 OPEN HOUSE - FALL 2014

 The Beacon School will hold two Open Houses for eighth grade students.
 Both students and parents are encouraged to attend.
-October 3, 2013 for Manhattan and Bronx residents.
-October 17, 2013 for Brooklyn, Queens, and Staten Island residents ONLY.
+Dates: September 30, 2014 for Manhattan and Bronx residents ONLY and October 16, 2014 for Brooklyn, Queens, and Staten Island residents ONLY.
 Both Open House events will be capped at 2,500 people.

 Open House events run from 4:30-7:00 p.m.
 No registration or reservation is necessary.

 APPLICATION FOR NINTH GRADE - FALL 2014

 The Beacon School is a screened school.
 Students applying to Beacon must meet the criteria of a grade of 85 or above in English, history, science and math in the 7th grade June report card.
-For 2013-2014 admissions, given the introduction of new tests last year, Beacon will review 7th grade standardized tests only as one part or a student portfolio (which also includes grades, student work and the interview).
-Students applying from private schools must still submit ERB scores or an equivalent if those tests are offered at the student's school.
+Students must have a score of 3 or higher on the 7th grade standardized tests in math and English Language Arts, if applying from New York City public schools.
+Students applying from private schools must submit ERB scores or an equivalent if those tests are offered at the student's school.

 Students wishing to apply to Beacon must register and complete an interview.
 For the interview, applicants prepare a portfolio of their best work (see instructions below) and discuss their portfolio in an interview with Beacon teachers.